tomasznazarenko/smb-password-sprayer-rpcclient/README.md

 A Python script that uses the `rpcclient` command to perform password spraying attacks against SMB server.
 This script allows you to test multiple usernames and passwords from files or provide them individually.

-It is used in place of Hydra or netexec (crackmapexec) which due to implementation were not able to discover credentials, though they existed, whereas rpcclient or metasploit (scanner/smb_login) worked as expected.
+It can be used as a supportive tools in case Hydra or netexec (crackmapexec) will not find anything.
+In those cases sometimes rpcclient or metasploit (scanner/smb_login) can uncover them.

 ## Features